Skip to content

 urlstringYesThe publicly accessible URL to convert.

-metadatabooleanNofalseIf true, returns metadata as a separate metadata object.
-If false, embeds metadata as YAML frontmatter in the content.
+metadatabooleanNofalseIf true, returns metadata as a separate object.
+If false, embeds metadata as YAML frontmatter in content.

-nocachebooleanNofalseIf true, bypasses the cache and forces a fresh fetch of the URL.
+nocachebooleanNofalseIf true, bypasses the cache and forces a fresh fetch.

 FieldTypeDescription